ssilver51/GABF/README.md

 <p align="center"><img src="images/city_medals_clustered.png" width=800></p>
 <br>
 <br>
 Whoa!
-There are a lot more discrepencies between medals than when we looked state-wide.
+There are a lot more discrepancies between medals than when we looked state-wide.
 Although Denver seems to win similar number of gold, silver, and bronze medals; cities like Boston, MA (thanks Boston Beer Co. for ~80% of those gold medals); Austin, TX; and Fort Collins, CO have won *many* more gold medals than silver or bronze.
 When they win, they seem to win big!
 <br>
 <br>
 Looking at total medals, Denver is winning by a pretty solid margin, but if we just look at **gold** medals, we have a pretty close race!
 Portland, OR is only 9 gold medals behind us (compared to nearly 50 total medals).
 We can also see that Seattle, WA is actually 3rd in gold medal wins (compared to 4th in total medal wins); with Milwaukee, WI falling back nearly four places.